From the Council for the Accreditation of Educator Preparation annual report

 First- and third-year teachers were asked to rate their own success based on the elements from the Nebraska Clinical Practice Evaluation--the same survey content used in the junior and senior years of their training by the EPP.
 The benchmark for the First- and Third-Year Teacher Survey was 3.0 of 4.0.

-In Spring 2024, surveys were sent to completers in their first year (n=7), with a response rate of 14% (n=1).
-Surveys were also sent to completers in their third year (n=5), with a response rate of 40% (n=2).
-Because of the small sample size, the EPP will report on the scores as combined.
+In Spring 2025, surveys were sent to completers in their first year (n=7), with a response rate of 14% (n=1).
+Surveys were also sent to completers in their third year (n=7), with a response rate of 57% (n=4).
+Because of the small sample size of each cohort, the EPP is reporting on the scores as combined.

 Self Evaluation